mepatterson/enhanced-elastic-beanstalk/README.md

 ## Copyright and License

-Copyright (c) 2014-2015 AlienFast, LLC.
 MIT License, see LICENSE.txt for further details.